• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

 Enjoy these oats cutlet for a teatime snack with a cup of tea.
-They are easy to make, delicious to the core, gluten-free, vegan, and meal prep friendly.
-The addition of walnuts and oats makes them a wholesome snack for kids.
+They are easy to make, delicious to the core, gluten-free, vegan, and meal-prep friendly.
 Be sure to watch the video!

 side shot of oats cutlet in a white plate

-My new favorite snack oats cutlet is definitely way more wholesome and nutritious than the packaged ready-to-fry snacks.
+My new favourite snack oats cutlet is definitely way more wholesome and nutritious than the packaged ready-to-fry snacks.
 Plus the cutlet mixture comes together in a food processor without any mess around.

 More Reasons To SAVE Oats Cutlet Recipe